lukasz-otowski/pascal-work/readme.md

 # Pascal work

-### hello-world
+### hello-world.pas

-standard start app
+Standard start app.

 ### calc-yourself.pas

-simple game, choose type of operation and then count result
+Simple game, choose type of operation and then count result.

 ### number-shot.pas

-simple game, try shoot the same number as computer
+Simple game, try shoot the same number as computer.

+## my-number.pas

+Another simple game, choose your number, and try to guess the computer number.